 T. Schmidt, S. Duncan, O. Ehmer, J. Hoyt, M. Kipp, D. Loehr, M. Magnusson, T. Rose & H. Sloetjes (2008): An exchange format for multimodal annotations.
 In: Proceedings of the Language Resource and Evalutation Conference 2008, Marrakech, Paris: ELRA.

 3. ELAN Annotation File: imports a transcription created in ELAN (EUDICO Linguistic Annotator).
-Select the file to be imported and click “Open” (normally the file ending is “.eaf).
+Select the file to be imported and click “Open” (normally the file ending is “.eaf”).
 After the conversion a “Cleanup-Dialog“ will allow you to clean the transcription up according to certain criteria (see Transcription > Cleanup).
 Thereafter, the transcription will appear as a musical score in the Editor.

 4. FOLKER Transcription: imports a transcription created in FOLKER (the FOLK-Editor of the IDS Mannheim).